bigj504/FAT32Analyzer/README.md

 INSTRUCTIONS:

 	To start the FAT32Analyzer, double click the FAT32Analyzer.bat file.
-	This will bring up the command line asking for the path of the fat 32 image to parse, if the fat32 image is not in the same file as the .bat file , an absolute path is neeeded.
+This will bring up the command line asking for the path of the FAT32 image to parse.
+If the image is not in the same directory as the .bat file, an absolute path is needed.
+Next, input the desired output file name with a .dd extension.
+Again, use an absolute path if needed.

-	  Next after the path is confirmed on screen hit enter again and the tool will begin.The repaired image will be printed to output.dd , however if you would like to specify a different file name for the repaired image, line 115 can be changed to your intended location.
+	After inputting the file names, if the file names are correct, press enter and the tool will begin.
+The repaired image will be outputted to the desired output file name.

 FILES INCLUDED: